gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

-# Tutorial 01: Developing a simple Blueprint
+# Developing a Simple Blueprint

 This tutorial describes the basics of developing Blueprints.
 It covers the whole manual workflow from writing the Blueprint together with a Component Descriptor and storing them in a remote OCI repository.